 The school was built in 1988.
 It is a bright, modern building with good facilities.
 Our main central corridor is vibrant with displays of children s' work and also features information showing the full extent of our school links with the community and our inclusive and distinctive school ethos.
-There are seven classrooms, a computer suite, a hall used for productions, special events and our delicious home-cooked school meals.
+There are seven classrooms, a hall used for productions, special events and our delicious homecooked school meals.